 DISPLAY was founded as a junction point between an artist and a curator.
 We understand the artist’s studio and exhibition room as transitory space, where creation, experimentation, representation and questioning contemporary artistic and curatorial practice can be done simultaneously.
 Display embodies a (meta)physical and discursive transmission.
 Display is a space for art and curatorial experimentation.
 Two main approaches met each other and form the fundament of Display: Rituals & Vitrine.
 Vitrine is the central device for a physical and visual transmission, the connection line between inside & outside, seen & unseen.
-It is a place to experiment curation and exhibition design, where discussions and confrontations of disciplines and points or view are made possible.
+It is the place to experiment curation and exhibition design, where discussions and confrontations of disciplines and points or view are made possible.
 Vitrine is the exhibition program of Display.
-Artists are invited to invest the showcase and/or the space and create a site-specific project while the Transformation exhibitions cycle tends to articulate the creative process, from an idea to realization, in time and space.
+Artists are invited to invest the showcase and/or the space and create a site-specific project or to articulate the transformation and creative process in time and space.
 Rituals: Display is the place where we explore, invent and create rites, where we can put them and their procedures as symbolic, rhythmic performance up for discussion, involving the public.

 bonjour [at] display-berlin.com